corrode/corrode.github.io/content/blog/java-rust-migration/index.md

 Rust’s memory management ensures that concurrency is safe, so you won’t need to worry about thread synchronization issues like you would in Java.

-## Developer Ergonomics
+## Tip 8: Boring Production Environments Are Good

 One of Rust’s underrated strengths is developer ergonomics.
-Sure, there’s a learning curve, but once you get over it, the experience is incredibly rewarding.

 With Rust’s strict compiler checks, a lot of potential bugs are caught during development, meaning fewer bugs in production.
 This leads to fewer code reviews and a smoother development process overall.
 You can move faster with more confidence.

-This leads to **reliable code in production**.
+Over time, this leads to **more reliable code in production**.
 Rust’s emphasis on memory safety and strict typing means that, once your system is built, you’re less likely to face random crashes or bugs.
+This saves on-call costs and reduces the risk of downtime.

-There are no garbage collector pauses to worry about, and the runtime is minimal.
+There are no garbage collector pauses to worry about, and the code has a predictable performance profile.

-You’ll have a “boring” production environment in the best way possible—things will work consistently and predictably.
+You’ll have a “boring” production environment in the best way possible — things will work consistently and predictably.

 ## Stability and Long-Term Maintenance